joergboe/MakeItSimple/README.md

 **Features**

-* This makefile builds executables from each found cpp source-file.
+* The [Makefile](OneToOne/Makefile) builds executables from each found cpp source-file.
 * The list of source files and dependables is automatically created.

 **Configuration**